Mobile Menu

 BBQ: In Your Backyard and Across the Globe

 May is National BBQ month.
 May is also the month we are highlighting Classics Bring Comfort within our 2021 Top 10 Trends series.
-BBQ certainly finds itself on our list of comfort foods, especially for team members like Chef David Russell who is a competitive BBQ pitmaster.
+BBQ certainly finds itself on our list of comfort foods.
 The low and slow cooking method infuses crave-worthy, smoky flavors that are hard to resist.
 While classic American BBQ hits the spot, whichever region it may hail from, we’re getting creative this month with twists on the familiar.
 As guests return to dining rooms, it’s time to make their visits exciting and memorable, especially for younger adults, as 29% of consumers aged 25-44 agree new flavors provide excitement in a pandemic (Mintel).
 So, let’s look at taking BBQ a step further.

 The ever-present flavors found within American BBQ likely conjure up familiar memories of summer or digging in at your favorite BBQ joint.
 Honey, bourbon, mustard, and hickory are mainstay terms mentioned within BBQ menu items, but what is next?
 In terms of sweetness, fruit sauce, maple, and molasses are hitting the scene.
 Capitalizing on consumer desire for lower sugar and natural sweeteners, trend-forward restaurants and specialty grocers are creating and stocking BBQ items with these ingredients.
 Be on the lookout for unique sweeteners in the BBQ space, such as monk fruit and dates.
 Switching the focus from sweet to heat, expect to see specific chili pepper details included in menu descriptions and product names, often including lesser-known or “dare devil” peppers.
 Carolina reaper, Nashville hot, gochujang, Korean, and habanero reside in the inception and adoption life stages within the BBQ Flavors MAC by Datassential versus the pervasive chipotle, jalapeno, and just plain “spicy.”